jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Pricing/Billing-Rules.md

 # Billing Rules

 The following description is only for instances.
 If you need to check the instance association resource billing rules, please refer to [Cloud Disk Billing Documentation](http://docs.jdcloud.com/en/cloud-disk-service/price-overview) and [Elastic IP Billing Documentation](../../../Networking/Elastic-IP/Pricing/Billing-Overview.md).
-The instance of JD Cloud provides two billing methods for different business scenario requirements, namely, monthly package billing and billing by configuration.
+The instance of JD Cloud & AI provides two billing methods for different business scenario requirements, namely, monthly package billing and billing by configuration.

 ## Monthly Package Billing